 Jenny Boucek

 Jenny Boucek was a former professional basketball player and now serving as an assistant basketball coach for the Dallas Mavericks.
 She was also a head coach of the Seattle Storm.
 The Storm appointed her on January 20, 2015.
-But she terminated on August 10, 2017, because her team failed to meet the expectations that came along with acquiring successive top draft picks, Jewell Loyd and Breanna Stewart.
-Jenny decided to join the med school, but because of the rumors of the WNBA's founding, she spent a month getting back to shape to join a Cleveland Rockers open tryout.
-Despite the suffering that would prove a career-ending back fracture that season, Jenny made the contract with Keflavík in the Icelandic Úrvalsdeild in November 1997.
+But terminated on August 10, 2017, because her team failed to meet the expectations that came along with the acquisition of successive top draft picks Jewell Loyd and Breanna Stewart.
+Jenny decided to join the med school, but because of the rumors of the WNBA’s founding had her spending a month getting back to shape to join a Cleveland Rockers open tryout.
+Despite the suffering that would prove to be a career-ending back fracture that season, Jenny made the contract with Keflavík in the Icelandic Úrvalsdeild in November 1997.
 She assisted the club in winning the Icelandic competition and the Icelandic Basketball Cup.
-After that, she was named the foreign player of the year.
-In the 1998 season, Jenny returned to the Cleveland Rockers but retired from playing because of a career-ending back injury.
+After that, she has been named as the foreign player of the year.
+In 1998 season, Jenny returned to the Cleveland Rockers but retired from playing because of the career-ending back injury.

 Leave a Reply